Skeleton Tracking

 Skeleton Marker Placement

 When it comes to tracking human movements, proper marker placement is especially important.
 In Motive's pre-programmed Skeleton Marker Sets, each marker indicates an anatomical landmark, such as left elbow out, right hip, etc., when modeling the Skeleton.
-If markers are misplaced, the Skeleton asset may not be created, or bad marker placements may result in problems, creating extra work in post-processing of the data.
+If markers are misplaced, the Skeleton asset may not be created, or bad marker placements may result in labeling problems, creating extra work in post-processing of the data.

 Attaching markers directly to a person’s skin can be difficult due to hair, oil, and moisture from sweat.
 For this reason, we recommend mocap suits that allow Velcro marker bases.
 In instances where markers must be attached directly, make sure to use appropriate skin adhesives to secure the marker bases as dynamic human motions tend to move the markers during capture.